-Climate related stakeholders and questions to ask them20/04/2010 - by RC Climate Centre
+Climate related stakeholders and questions to ask them

 As humanitarian workers, we need to know more about who is doing what on climate issues in our country and/or region.
 Contacting key stakeholders is a great first step towards knowing about observed or projected changes in climate risks, and working out where are the gaps between knowledge and action to address them at a community level.